analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 ## Developing with Eclipse

 This is the quickest way to evaluate pre-trained and synthesized ML demonstrations.
-You'll need to download and install the Maxim SDK onto a Windows 10 host.
-The Maxim SDK is available to download from [here](<https://www.maximintegrated.com/content/maximintegrated/en/design/software-description.html/swpart=SFW0010820A>).
+You'll need to download and install the Micontroller SDK onto a Windows 10/11 host.
+The Microcontroller SDK is available to download from [here](https://www.analog.com/en/design-center/evaluation-hardware-and-software/software/software-download?swpart=SFW0010820A).

 ### Running Eclipse